project-fifo/eplugin/README.md

 * disabled - this plugin will not load.
 * dependencies - a list of dependencies.¯
 * provides - a list of dependencies the plugin provides.
+* add path - relative pathes to be added to the loadpath.
 Callbacks
 =========